 Parul is an award-winning poet and an aspiring stand-up comedian.
 He gave us a taste of improvised comedy, riffing off the themes of the evening and throwing in a few ideas about life.

 Anas talked about five things we can learn from five great novels and stories.
 He covered stories as diverse as Jane Austen’s Emma, John Donne’s poetry, the runner John Bryant, famous historical politicians and even a fascinating anecdote about a Sufi Mullah called Idries Shah.

 Anas is a brand strategist so his stories each had a nice business conclusion and a quirky punchline.
 I really enjoyed Anas’ close to the evening and we’d luckily made an extra drinks run and bought some dessert so people had stuck around.

 The group discussion session was facilitated by Sallie Bale and the topic was “How could an NGO or government group use creative ideas to make vulnerable people more aware of the consequences of pay-day loans?”

 The discussions were heated and interactive.
 Sallie had the audience break into groups of 3-5 and scatter around the space to discuss the challenge from different perspectives.
 It was great to see people from so many different disciplines interacting together.

 The feedback from the group discussions was surprisingly good.
 The ideas raised included interactive calculators, visual metaphors (such as cartoon debt collectors) and creating the “Jamie Oliver of Personal Finance” to make the issue more approachable.

 Networking and drinks

-It’s been an amazing year for the Converge+UK team.
+It’s been an amazing year for the Converge+ team.
 Our new intern Chi Hwan Moon has been a real boost to the team.
-We’ve had great support from venues, speakers and mentors so we’re looking forwards to 2013.
+We’ve had great support from venues, speakers and mentors so we’re looking forward to 2013.